dpalic/WebKeePass/README.md

    UnZip to root of C:\  and review the installation instructions for set-up.

     Also, review the WEB.XML & CONFILE1.XML found in:

        ...\jakarta-tomcat-5.5.7\webapps\ROOT\WEB-INF\
                        for additional set-up, folder locations and JDBC settings .

-Special Thanks to the folks at -  http://www.bizcubed.com.au/
+Special Thanks to the great folks at -  http://www.bizcubed.com.au/  And  http://www.rkk.com/

+Thanks for all the support over the years!

+Visit http://www.ossfree.net for more info on this and other ossfree projects

+See all our great android apps at - http://play.google.com/store/apps/developer?id=OSS+Mobile+Apps

+*** Purchase our apps and help support all Open Source Projects ***